PdoyleC/PP2-Miscellaneous-Quiz/README.md

 [Back to contents](#contents)

 ## Design
+- I want to be able to see the background image so the "quiz-section" class was made transparent by 0.5.
+- The Rules button is flashing at the start of the quiz to let users know that it needs to be pressed.
-* The colour when the buttons are hover over was picked using the eye dropper in chrome developer where the colour can be changed.
+- The colour when the buttons are hover over was picked using the eye dropper in chrome developer where the colour can be changed.
 The colour was picked from the red circle in the image below.
 This colour is repeated in the image also, in tsome jugs and bowls in the image.

 ![Background Image](documentation/eyedropper.png)